Esshahn/pyscraper/README.md

 `"email_to_default": "your_default_email@example.com"`

 Where emails get send to by default (execptions can be made per product).
 This can be the same email address you specify above, if you're using the script just for yourself.

+# configure products.json
+Edit the file `products_amazon.json` to add or remove product URLs and prices

 ```
 "products": [